-The School of Computer Science at the University of Nottingham is a modern and dynamic place to work and study providing state-of-the-art facilities and undertaking internationally leading research.
+The School of Computer Science at the University of Nottingham is a modern and dynamic place to work and study.
+We providing state-of-the-art facilities and undertake world leading research.

-The Computer Science building brings students into the centre of the picturesque Jubilee Campus, a short walk from the renowned University Park Campus and a stone's throw from the student heartland of Lenton.
+The Computer Science building is based in the centre of the picturesque Jubilee Campus.
+Just a short walk or 5 minute free bus from the renowned University Park Campus.

-The city centre of Nottingham is no more than a few minutes' bus ride away.
+The historic city centre of Nottingham is no more than a few minutes' bus ride away.

-The ASAP research group carries out multi-disciplinary research into mathematical models and algorithms for a variety of real-world optimisation problems under uncertainty.
+The COL research group carries out multi-disciplinary research into mathematical models and algorithms for a variety of real-world optimisation problems under uncertainty.

 The CVL performs basic and applied research in image manipulation, analysis and computer vision.
 Our goals are to develop novel and efficient techniques for the extraction of quantitative descriptions of viewed objects from a variety of images and image sequences, and to translate those techniques into high quality software tools that can be used to address real world problems.